OLGJ/OLGJ/README.md

 # Hi, Olof here

+## Currently working as a consultant within Digital & Emerging tech at EY.

-## I am currently studying my master's degree in Statistics & Machine learning at Linköpings University.
+## I have Master's degree in Statistics & Machine learning at Linköpings University.

 ### If you want to know more about me, check out my website or contact me as below:
 🏡 [website][website] **|**